Learn about Elastic

 Elastic provides flexible search, monitoring, and security solutions based on Elasticsearch.

-About the Elastic Stack
+Learn about the Elastic Stack

 What exactly is the "Elastic Stack"?
 It’s a fast and highly scalable set of components — Elasticsearch, Kibana, Beats, Logstash, and others — that together enable you to securely take data from any source, in any format, and then search, analyze, and visualize it.